- Make a fresh start

-Whether you plan to move into a smaller home or an apartment for a fresh start, because of a career change or to save money, downsizing requires some hard decisions.
-A downsize means getting rid of some of your possessions or swapping them out for smaller models.
-Change brings opportunity, and downsizing during life changes doesn’t mean you have to sacrifice your quality of living.
-We’ll help you transition to your new, but smaller, life gracefully without sacrificing anything in the process.
+Whatever your reason, downsizing requires some hard decisions.
+It means getting rid of possessions or swapping them out for smaller models.
+Change brings opportunity, and downsizing doesn’t mean you have to sacrifice your quality of living.
+We’ll help you transition to your new life gracefully without sacrificing too much in the process.

-You may need a lot of time to cut down on clutter, so start as soon as possible – even if it’s just a few things per day.
+You may need a lot of time to cut down on clutter, so start as soon as possible—even if it’s just a few things per day.
 Making tough choices under stress is never healthy and the more you can accomplish before the crunch, the happier your process will be.
-So, give yourself enough time to decide which possessions you want to keep as well as say goodbye to the things you decide not to take with you.
+So, give yourself enough time to decide which possessions you want to keep and which you’ll say goodbye to.

 As soon as you secure your new living space, take measurements of each room and closet to establish how much space you’ll have.
-Make preliminary plans for what you intend to move and what you intend to leave behind.
 Your measurements will help you visualize what will fit in your new home.

 Getting an early start also means making all the necessary arrangements sooner rather than later.
 Unfortunately, movers are in high demand these days.
 Schedule your mover now so you don’t have to worry later.